oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 ![image_files/count_price](image_files/count_price)
 *A graphical representation of the range of the amount of times a product has been bought in comparison to the price of the product.*

-Although similar, the above plot does not follow the same pattern of a normal distribution; what is apprent, however, is that products with a price less than $1500 are bought the most often.
+Although similar, the above plot does not follow the same pattern of a normal distribution; what is apparent, however, is that products with a price less than $1500 are bought the most often.

 ## Categorizing Customers
 The following 10 customers have spent the most amount per order